-- Heat a large cast iron skillet on medium heat with 1 tablespoon of the oil.
-Once the oil is melted add the shallots and fry until they turn light golden in color - about a minute or two.
-Remove the shallots from the pan, transfer to a plate lined with a paper towel and set aside for the time.
+- Heat a large cast iron skillet on medium or medium-high heat with 1 tablespoon of the oil.
+Once the oil is melted add the shallots and fry until they turn light golden in color, about 5-7 minutes.

-- In that same skillet add the remaining oil and the minced pork on a high heat.
-Break up the mince and stir until the pork starts to brown.
+- In that same skillet add the remaining oil and the minced pork.
+Turn to a high heat.
+Use a wooden spoon to break up the mince.
+Cook and stir occasionally until the pork starts to brown.

-- Add the wine, soy sauce/aminos, sweetener, water, pepper, star anise, bay leaf, and five spice to the pork.
-Stir to combine, bring the liquid to a boil and then reduce to a low heat.
-Cover and let simmer for 30 minutes, stirring every so often.
+- Bring the liquid to a boil and then reduce to a low heat.
+Cover with a fitted lid and let simmer for about 20 minutes, stirring every so often.

-- Remove from the heat, garnish with sliced scallions and serve over rice/cauliflower rice.
+- Remove from the heat, garnish with sliced green onions (if using) and serve over rice/cauliflower rice.

 - Use coconut aminos instead of soy sauce or tamari for a soy free/paleo option.
 If using coconut aminos, add 1 teaspoon salt.